Lukas-Derendinger/log-trawly/README.md

 LogTrawly
 ===========
-Version: #VERSION#
+Version: 1.0
-Date: #DATE#
+Date: 2023-01-12

-LogTrawly is a cool web application.
+LogTrawly is a fast application to trawl through all your log-files on a specific server.

 It comes complete with a classic "configure - make - install" setup.